 Dr. Markus Ulm is Chief Technical Officer of Bosch Sensortec.
 He is responsible for research and development of sensors based on microelectromechanical systems (MEMS) for consumer electronics and related industries.
 Markus has a Master degree in Physics from the University of Oregon and a Diploma Degree in Physics from the Karlsruhe Institute of Technology.
 He continued his studies in the field of MEMS and graduated from the University of Stuttgart with a Dr. Ing. degree in Semiconductor Technology in 2003.
 During his career he held various positions in the field of MEMS, semiconductors and sensor research and development in the Bosch Group, such as Section Manager in the Bosch Research and Technology Center North America, Section Manager for Automotive Gyroscopes and IMUs, Director of Sensor Predevelopment as well as VP for Consumer Sensor Product Development.

 The Next “Automation Age”: How Semiconductor Technologies Are Changing Industrial Systems and Applications

 Wednesday September 21, 2022 (11:10 - 11:50)

 Chair: Davide Pandini

-Radical transformation is remaking the industrial world to be more sophisticated and sustainable; the “Automation Age.”
+Radical transformation is remaking the industrial world to be more sophisticated and sustainable: the next “Automation Age.”
 The changes are driven by demand for enhanced safety for people and equipment in the factories, higher levels of intelligence in processes, and greater flexibility and efficiency.

 Newer semiconductor technologies like wide-bandgap silicon carbide and gallium nitride, combined with advanced digital control architectures, can deliver significantly higher power densities and conversion efficiencies than conventional silicon technologies.